sumanapalle065/LC25000-Hybrid-Architecture-using-DL/README.md

 # Tri-Fusion Model for Lung and Colon Cancer Classification

 This repository contains the implementation and analysis of the **Tri-Fusion Model**, a deep learning-based framework for classifying histopathological images of lung and colon cancers.
 The model leverages advanced preprocessing techniques and cutting-edge neural networks to achieve high classification accuracy and reliable predictions.
+The TriFusionNet model combines three pre-trained architectures—MobileNetV2, InceptionV3, and EfficientNetB7—leveraging their strengths for enhanced lung and colon cancer classification.
+These models, pre-trained on ImageNet weights, are fine-tuned with custom convolutional and dense layers to maximize feature extraction, reduce dimensionality, and achieve robust multi-class classification.

 ---